 The secret of gratitude practice is that it cultivates the power to reform our thoughts from the very roots of the subconscious mind.
 Through meditation, the mind melts away the worries, anxieties, insecurities, and all those negative emotions that were clogging it.
 With a clear unadulterated mind, we can then contemplate on what we are grateful for in life and rejoice the newly discovered self-mastery.

 Research on Meditation and Gratitude

-A recent survey that was conducted on the benefits of gratitude exercises by O’Leary in 2015 suggested that individuals who maintain gratitude journals or practice self-reflection are much better at expressing themselves and are more aware of their inner feelings.
+A recent survey that was conducted on the benefits of gratitude exercises by O’Leary and Dockray in 2015 suggested that individuals who maintain gratitude journals or practice self-reflection are much better at expressing themselves and are more aware of their inner feelings.

 Furthermore, the findings also correlated gratitude meditation with higher levels of motivation and a self-driven nature.

 How Gratitude, Meditation, and Yoga Go Together

 “Happiness will never come to those who fail to appreciate what they already have”

 Yoga and meditation are often mentioned in the same line, gratitude being an integral link to both of them.
 Yoga is the way of life that ‘yogis’ or ancient learned people in the Hindu culture adopted.
 The ‘yogic’ lifestyle was a combination of healthy eating, healthy exercise, and rigorous learning.

 It encouraged coexistence with Nature and followed a here-and-now principle of sustenance.
 After its adoption in Buddhism, yoga expanded to include meditation, self-control, discipline, and complete awareness of mind and body – the ‘yoga’ that we practice today.